tillbiskup/trepr/docs/index.rst

 * `cwepr <https://docs.cwepr.de/>`_

-  Package for processing and analysing continuous-wave electron paramagnetic resonance (cw-EPR) data, originally developed by P. Kirchner, currently developed and maintained by M. Schröder and T. Biskup.
+  Package for processing and analysing continuous-wave electron paramagnetic resonance (cw-EPR) data, originally implemented by P. Kirchner, currently developed and maintained by M. Schröder and T. Biskup.

 You may as well be interested in the `LabInform project <https://www.labinform.de/>`_ focussing on the necessary more global infrastructure in a laboratory/scientific workgroup interested in more `reproducible research <https://www.reproducible-research.de/>`_.
 In short, LabInform is "The Open-Source Laboratory Information System".